 The FAA’s Next Generation air traffic control system is flying past steep cuts levied on many other government programs.
 The House and Senate this week are poised to consider an FAA spending bill for fiscal 2012, signed off on a by a conference committee, that provides about $800 million for core NextGen programs.
 The “minibus” bill, which includes funding for NASA, the departments of Commerce, Justice and Agriculture, also is likely to contain a continuing resolution for all other ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NextGen Survives Spending Bill Bloodbath".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NextGen Survives Spending Bill Bloodbath".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.